gabceb/underscore.string.site/README.md

 A site for underscore.string inspired by the underscorejs.org site

-You can take a look at this page at http://gabceb.github.io/underscore.string.site/
+This site is available at http://gabceb.github.io/underscore.string.site/

 TO DO
 ====